sayeem038/Predict-Resturant-Ratings-Using-linear-regression-and-decision-tree-regression-in-Machine-Learning./README.md

-# Project Title: Predict Resturant Ratingds Using linear regression and decision tree regression in Machine Learning Technology.
+# Project Title: Predict Resturant Ratings Using linear regression and decision tree regression in Machine Learning Technology.

 # Objective: Build a machine learning model to predict the aggregate rating of a restaurant based on other features.